Vito Antuofermo: Professional career

 On November 30, 1979, Antuofermo defended his title against Marvelous Marvin Hagler in Las Vegas, Nevada, the fight resulting in a controversial 15-round draw.
 Judge Duane Ford scored the bout in Hagler's favor, 145–141.
 Judge Dalby Shirley scored it for Antuofermo, 144–142.
 Judge Hal Miller had it even at 143–143.
 The draw enabled Antuofermo to retain his title.
 In his next defense, against Alan Minter, also in Las Vegas, he lost the title by a 15-round split decision.
 The bout featured a wild disparity in scoring with a Venezuelan judge scoring the fight for Antuofermo while a British judge had Minter winning 13 of the 15 rounds.
 They had a rematch in London on June 28, 1980.
 Minter retained the crown by a TKO (on cuts) in eight rounds.

 Antuofermo kept fighting and winning and, after Hagler won the title from Minter in 1980, Antuofermo was given another chance to regain the World Middleweight Championship.
 In front of an HBO Boxing audience and a full house at Hagler's native Boston's Boston Garden, Antuofermo this time lost by a TKO on cuts in the fourth round.

 After several attempts at becoming a top middleweight again, Antuofermo retired from boxing in 1985.

 Apart from Corro, other boxers he beat included world champions Eckhard Dagge, Denny Moyer and Emile Griffith.

 In 1992, Michael Franzese, a Caporegime of the Colombo crime family, testified that Antoufermo had been under the control of mobsters including Andy Russo.
-Franzese stated that the outcome of many of Antuofermo's fights were pre-determined so that organized crime figures could safely bet, but that the fights with Marvelous Marvin Hagler were not fixed.
+Franzese stated that the outcome of many of Antuofermo's fights was pre-determined so that organized crime figures could safely bet, but that the fights with Marvelous Marvin Hagler were not fixed.